cyrilbkr/k8s-ark/README.md

 You can change server and steam port to allow multiple servers on same host:
 *(You can't just rebind the port with docker.
 It won't work, you need to change STEAMPORT & SERVERPORT variable)* `docker run -d -p 7779:7779 -p 7779:7779/udp -p 27016:27016 -p 27016:27016/udp -p 32331:32330  -e SESSIONNAME=myserver2 -e SERVERPORT=27016 -e STEAMPORT=7779 --name ark2 turzam/ark`

-You can check your server with :
-`docker exec ark arkmanager status`

-You can manually update your mods:
-`docker exec ark arkmanager update --update-mods`

-You can manually update your server:
-`docker exec ark arkmanager update --force`

-You can force save your server :
-`docker exec ark arkmanager saveworld`

-You can backup your server :
-`docker exec ark arkmanager backup`

-You can upgrade Ark Server Tools :
-`docker exec ark arkmanager upgrade-tools`

-You can use rcon command via docker :
-`docker exec ark arkmanager rconcmd ListPlayers`
-*Full list of available command [here](http://steamcommunity.com/sharedfiles/filedetails/?id=454529617&searchtext=admin)*

-__You can check all available command for arkmanager__ [here](https://github.com/FezVrasta/ark-server-tools/blob/master/README.md)

 You can easily configure automatic update and backup.
 If you edit the file `/my/path/to/ark/crontab` you can add your crontab job.